-Tejaswini Apte-Rahm is the author of the short story collection “These Circuses That Sweep Through the Landscape” to be published by Aleph Book Company in December 2016.
+Tejaswini Apte-Rahm is the author of the short story collection “These Circuses That Sweep Through the Landscape” published by Aleph Book Company in December 2016.

 She is a full-time writer from Mumbai.